codemonkey800/sjsu-android-workshop/README.md

 All of the example apps are located in apps by week.

+There's also a template application in the templates folder.
+Copy that folder somewhere else and open it in Android Studio.
+Modify as much as you like.
+The template will be updated over time, but currently has an abstract class that contains a Toolbar.

 # License
 All of the projects are under the MIT license.